 Aside from a top tier business class “Club World” suite, the British Airways A350-1000 features 56 World Traveller Plus seats and 219 of the latest World traveller (economy), all with next generation in flight entertainment and wifi.
 Whatever cabin you’re in, and realistically, whichever airline you fly, there are a few features which make the A350 arguably best ride in the sky.
 That’s not just verbiage, it’s science.

 The A350-1000 offers the most optimal air pressure for passengers, which feels more like life down on the ground than a pressurized tube in the sky.
 The plane also features advanced noise reduction measures and trippy mood lighting, which is actually designed to help ease jet lag.
 Here’s 10 things that actually make this aircraft really cool, even if you’re not really “into planes”.
 We know you secretly are…

-Once the initial intra European fun is over, The British Airways A350 will begin long haul service from October 1st son the Toronto route and Dubai from the 8th.
+Once the initial intra European fun is over, The British Airways A350 will begin long haul service from October 1st.
 Keep in mind: the plane won’t be on every flight, so it’s important to check what you’re booking.
-British Airways is aiming to roll out the new suite to Boeing 777 aircraft from late 2019 to early 2020, so expect to see 2020 to be the best year yet as far as the pointy end goes!
+British Airways is also aiming to roll out the new suite to Boeing 777 aircraft from late 2019 to early 2020, so expect to see 2020 to be the best year yet as far as the pointy end goes!